grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Instruct a headless browser instance on whether to record metrics for the duration of every rendering step.
 Default is `false`.

-It can be useful to set this to `true` when optimizing the rendering mode settings to improve the plugin performance or when troubleshooting.
+Setting this to `true` when optimizing the rendering mode settings to improve the plugin performance or when troubleshooting can be useful.

 ### rendering_args